sageprotocol/sage-contracts/contracts/README.md

 1. Utils
 2. Admin
+3. Shared
 4. Post
 5. User
 6. Channel

 This is due to dependencies between the packages:

+- "Admin" depends on Utils.
+- "Shared" depends on Admin and Utils.
-- "Post" depends on Admin and Utils.
+- "Post" depends on Admin, Shared, and Utils.
-- "User" depends on Admin, Post, and Utils.
+- "User" depends on Admin, Post, Shared, and Utils.
-- "Channel" depends on Admin, Post, User, Utils.
+- "Channel" depends on Admin, Post, User, Shared, and Utils.

 After each dependent contract is published or upgraded it is important to update the "published-at" and relevant address declaration in all files that depend on the package.